 - A fracture of the tooth’s root

 New problems and infections can also compromise an existing root canal.
 Men and women who don’t have good oral hygiene, or experience trauma, are vulnerable to new decay that can infiltrate the tooth and cause a re-infection of the previous root canal treatment.

 During root canal retreatment, your provider numbs the area and creates a small opening in your affected tooth and, using a surgical operating microscope, removes the filling material previously placed during your first treatment.
-They then examine the tooth with a surgical operating microscope and compare that with your pre-operative CT scan, looking for any canals that were missed and for signs of reinfection.
+They then examine the tooth with a surgical operating microscope and compare that with your pre-operative CT scan, looking for any canals that were missed and/or for signs of reinfection.

 Retreatment also involves thoroughly cleansing the internal canals of the tooth, disinfecting the area, shaping the canals, and placing new filling material.
 Your provider then seals the tooth with a temporary filling until a new filling or crown is placed.